shree-c/p_blog/src/pages/articles/json_parser_part_3.md

 ## TLDR

-In the is final part of JSON series, I explain the logic I used to parser and serialize JSON.
+I explain the logic I used to parser and serialize JSON.
 JSON has non-primitive data types.
 So, there is nesting.
 I could have used the similar technique that I describe in [part 1](/p_blog/articles/json_parser_part_1) of this series; that is: have functions taking care of each data entity and they recursively call each other going through the JSON string.

 ## Serialization